 However, there will be people outside this spectrum who read your work.
 As Vix Meldrew explains in this (very helpful) post, identifying your ideal reader will build a deeper connection with your audience.

 Honestly, I’d rather have a very small number of readers who really connect with my writing than millions who find it ‘meh’ or forgettable.

 Hook your reader with the perfect intro

-But this doesn’t just apply to newspapers.
-In fact, it’s even more crucial when writing online.
+These statistics don't just apply to newspapers and it’s crucial when writing online.

 Studies have found a range of common eye scanning patterns which readers use on websites.
 Think of your own online reading.
 An article has to compete against notifications and real world distractions for your attention.